pyproj4/pyproj/docs/advanced_examples.rst

 Multithreading
 --------------

+As of version 3.1, these objects are thread-safe:

+- :class:`pyproj.crs.CRS`
-The :class:`pyproj.transformer.Transformer` and :class:`pyproj.crs.CRS`
+- :class:`pyproj.transformer.Transformer`

-classes each have their own PROJ context by default.
-However, contexts cannot be shared across threads.
-As such, it is recommended to create the object within the thread that uses it.
+If you have pyproj<3.1, you will need to create create the object within the thread that uses it.

 Here is a simple demonstration: